Kernix13/javascript-cheat-sheet/README.md

   - U = _Update_: Changing a value for an existing record like client/customer contact information, user password, mutating an array, ...
   - D = _Delete_: Removing a record or item from an object or array, ...

-Most often CRUD involves when ineracting with databases.
+Typically, CRUD involves ineracting with databases.
 However, you can apply that acronym to front-end JavaScript as well.
 This is just another way of visualizing and understanding JS.

 But before you can **Read**, **Update**, or **Delete**, you need to check if a piece of data exists.
 This is done with some kind of conditional statement:
-  - Go back and view the [Boolean methods](#boolean-methods) and/or [Operators and conditionals](#operators-and-conditionals) and/or [Loops](#loops) and/or [Regex](#regex) sections.
+  - Go back and view the [Boolean methods](#boolean-methods), [Operators and conditionals](#operators-and-conditionals), [Loops](#loops) and/or [Regex](#regex) sections.

 If an element does not, then you can **Create** it.
 If `the thing` exists, then you can read, update and/or delete.
 In JavaScript you can **read** for the purpose of 1) returning the value, or 2) returning the length or the index # (arr, str) of an item.